Vikings mailbag: Draft position? Quarterback trade scenario? Roster construction?

 Thank you for submitting questions for this week's Vikings mailbag.
 You can always send questions to @Andrew_Krammer on Twitter or andrew.krammer@startribune.com.
-Listen for answers on the weekly Access Vikings podcast or find them here on Friday mornings.
+Listen for answers on the weekly Access Vikings podcast.
 Let's get to it.

 Q: A win against the Bears hurts draft position and strength of schedule for 2022 by finishing second in the division.
 Please tell me management is aware of this. — @hickoryslick